We may earn a commission for purchases using links on our site.

 You can treat the hats or other clothes yourself by buying a permethrin spray.
 The treatment is effective for 60 days.
-If you don’t want to deal with spraying the chemicals yourself, you can buy pretreated clothes or hats.
+If you don’t want to deal with spraying the chemicals yourself, you can purchase pretreated clothes or hats.
 The treatment on pretreated hats should last for the lifetime of the hat.

-Permethrin is called a repellent on clothes but is registered as an insecticide in other uses.
+Permethrin is a repellent on clothes but is registered as an insecticide in other uses.
 It won’t stop mosquitoes from landing on your hat but will disable or kill the mosquitoes or other insects after landing and hopefully before they bite you.

-Head nets are quite cheap, take up little room, and are very light.
+Head nets are pretty cheap, take up little room, and are very light.
 It’s easy to find a place for them in your backpack or suitcase.
 However, there are a few points to consider when buying a head net.

 The size of the mesh

 A head net should have mesh small enough to keep out the biting insects in your area.
 This could be mosquitoes, no see ums, midges, or just flies.